mmkuang/grayclhn.github.io/personal.md

 I need to fill this page in some more, but this is a start.
 I'm an Assistant Professor at Iowa State where I teach Economics and Econometrics (that information is probably on the site's front page).
-Before moving to Iowa, I lived in California for 8 years; 6 in grad school at UC San Diego and two before that in the San Francisco bay area.
-I went to Tufts University (outside of Boston) for undergrad where I majored in Mathematics and went to high school outside of Philadelphia.
+Before moving to Iowa, I lived in California for eight years; six in grad school at UC San Diego and two before that in the San Francisco bay area.
+I went to Tufts University (it's outside Boston) for undergrad where I majored in Mathematics and went to high school outside of Philadelphia.

 In addition to the links elsewhere on the site, I have a few others: